endmon/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 ![First strat to maxconn 3](./pictures/jmeterStratFirst3.png)

 With these parameters we can better see what's hapenning, it manages to have only 3 connections at a time. we can see that with the 300 requests to s1 and only 100 to s2, because s1 was already respondy to 3 different connections.

+I've made tests with 10 threads but it's less obvious what happens because s1 take moe than 3 connections (because when the 100 iterations finish the connection is no more effective).

 I think that's the best way to see really the impact.
 Maybe if you have a node that has better hardware than an other you can try this option to tweak the behaviour of your load balancing and go to mid-full capacity on the server you want not to overheat.